Westfield School, Sheffield: New building

-Westfield School campus, on Westfield Crescent in Mosborough, was closed in December 2006 and the new modern building opened its doors in January 2007.
-Westfield Secondary School is one of four schools under the Sheffield Schools PFI3 project.
+Westfield School campus, on Westfield Crescent in Mosborough, was closed in December 2006 and the new building opened in January 2007.
+Westfield Secondary School is one of four schools under the Sheffield Schools Private finance initiative project.
 Kier Managed Services Ltd were awarded the 25-year contract for the facilities management of the school, as part of the PFI project.
 The new school, situated on Eckington Road behind the Waterthorpe Supertram Stop in Sothall, is roughly two miles from its predecessor.
 On 1 May 2007, the new school campus was officially opened by Rt Hon Gordon Brown MP, who, at the time, was Chancellor of the Exchequer.
 He released a net of balloons to mark the opening of the school.

-The new school building was designed around the 'W' shaped symbol of the school logo and consists of 6 wings across two levels for English, Mathematics, Humanities and Modern Foreign Languages.
+The new school building was designed around the W-shaped symbol of the school logo and consists of 6 wings across two levels for English, Mathematics, Humanities and Modern Foreign Languages.
 The school has dedicated accommodation for special educational needs and also includes an Integrated Resource Unit for students with moderate learning difficulties.
 The building also incorporates four fully fitted ICT rooms and the Science wing has 9 laboratories and a prep room.
 The Art and Technology departments include facilities for art, textiles, food, graphics and design technology.
-Performing arts have 2 music rooms fully equip with 12 keyboards and computers in each as well as a sound proof studio box and 2 performance rooms.
+Performing arts have two music rooms with twelve keyboards and computers in each, a soundproof studio box and two performance rooms.
 The sports facilities include a 25m swimming pool, large sports hall, fitness suite, activity centre, all weather floodlit pitches and hard games courts.
 These are available to the public outside school hours.

 The Vikki Orvice Library

 The new school building included a library but this was soon converted into the Mega ICT suite.
-In October 2019 this was converted back into a library, which was officially opened by children's author and comedian, David Baddiel.
-Also present at the opening ceremony was journalist, Ian Ridley; Ian was married to sports journalist and former Westfield student, the late Vikki Orvice – who the library is named after.
+In October 2019 this was converted back into a library, which was opened by children's author and comedian, David Baddiel.
+The library is named after sports journalist and former Westfield student, Vikki Orvice.

 Academic performance

-Like most secondary schools in Sheffield, it does not have a sixth form but Westfield students have priority access into Silverdale Sixth Form (part of Chorus Education Trust), which is regularly one of the highest achieving sixth forms in Sheffield.
+Like most secondary schools in Sheffield, it does not have a sixth form, but Westfield students have priority access into Silverdale Sixth Form (part of Chorus Education Trust), which is regularly one of the highest achieving sixth forms in Sheffield.

-2012 was the most successful in the history of the College.
-55% of students achieve five or more good GCSEs including English and mathematics.
-This was an 11 percentage point increase on the previous year making the College one of the most improved secondary schools in the City and beyond.
-This improvement was maintained in 2013 with even higher results.

-In 2014, the school received an Ofsted score of "Requires Improvement".
+In 2014, the school received an Ofsted judgement of "Requires Improvement".

 Westfield School became a new academy within Chorus Education Trust on 1 December 2018.
 Ofsted usually inspects all new schools within their third year of operation.
 Until that time, there is no current Ofsted judgement on the school.